Nibelungensteig (7): Hesselbach - Kirchzell-Preunschen

 There is a hiking pass for the Nibelungensteig, in which you can document your stages and then submit it.
 This qualifies you for the Nibelungensteig hiking pin.

-Trail markings: The trail is marked throughout with a red N, and the access trail with a green N.
+Trail markings: The trail is marked throughout with a red N, the access route with a green N.

-Trails: Partly easy forest trails, partly unpaved forest paths, not to be underestimated in terms of fitness.
-Most of the trails are used by mountain bikers and hikers at the same time.
+Trails: Partly easy forest tracks, partly unpaved woodland paths; physical fitness should not be underestimated.
+Most trails are used by both mountain bikers and hikers.

-There are no places to stop for refreshments or shopping along the way, so be sure to
+There are no places to stop for refreshments or shops along the way, so be sure to

 (1) Covered rest area

-(E) Nice spot in the centre of town
+(E) Nice spot in the centre of the village

 Kirchzell-Preunschen:

-there are several holiday apartments that offer breakfast on request.
+there are several holiday flats, some of which also offer breakfast on request.

 Bus

-Hesselbach: Call buses to Michelstadt, approx. every 2 hours
+Hesselbach: On-demand buses to Michelstadt, approx. every 2 hours

-Map: Hiking map Nibelungensteig, Zwingenberg - Freudenberg: Leporello hiking map with excursion destinations, places to stop for refreshments and leisure activities, weatherproof, tear-proof, wipeable, GPS-accurate.
-1:25000 (Leporello hiking map / LEP-WK)
+Map: Nibelungensteig hiking map, Zwingenberg – Freudenberg: Leporello hiking map with places of interest, tips for refreshments and leisure activities, weatherproof, tear-resistant, wipeable, GPS-accurate.
+1:25,000 (Leporello hiking map / LEP-WK)

 Worth a visit